 Fruits are both exciting and fascinating.
 They come in a shocking number of shapes, flavors, and textures, including styles that you may have never seen before.
 Seriously.
 Our full exotic fruits list is now at close to 100 entries and we’re still just scratching the surface.
 Today we’re taking a narrower look and just considering exotic red fruits.

 Don’t assume we’re just talking about berries and apples though.
 There’s a surprising variety of interesting red fruit from many parts of the world.
-You’ll see some Asian and some Mexican fruits on the list, along with some you may never have seen before.
+You’ll see some Asian, some Mexican, and some Hawaiian fruits on the list, along with some you may never have seen before.

 Some of these fruits can be found online or in exotic fruit boxes, but many aren’t sold commercially at all.
 You might also be able to grow the fruit yourself, if you live in the right climate and can find a supplier that focuses on exotic seeds and cuttings.
 Otherwise, you might be stuck ogling the pictures – at least until you can get to the country in question.